Icinga/icinga2/doc/9-appendix.md

 * host and service objects support 'check_source' (added in Classic UI 1.10.0)
 * command objects support custom variables (added in Classic UI 1.11.2)
 * host and service objects support 'is_reachable' (added in Classic UI 1.11.3)
+* 2.2 adds custom attributes with arrays and dictionaries.
+They are dumped as JSON encoded string and `_is_json` is set as additional custom variable in `objects.cache`.

 ### <a id="schema-db-ido"></a> DB IDO Schema